-- Place a towel inside the trap for comfortable footing once the animal is inside.
+- Place newspaper inside the trap for comfortable footing once the animal is inside.

 - Hold the door open.

 - Set your bait (wet food) behind the trip plate.
-Put the food on a flat plastic cutting board instead of in a can or on a plate.
+Put the food directly on the newspaper lining instead of in a can or on a plate.
 (The reason for this is that some animals will walk in, pick up the can or plate, and walk out without springing the trap.
 Also, cans and plates can get in the way of the trapping mechanisms.)

 - While holding the door open, set the door with the trip-pin/rod.